Metabolite synthesis via microbial biotransformation

 Accessing metabolites of agrochemicals

-Hypha’s biotransformation platform is also effective for the production of environmental fate derivatives of agrochemicals.
+Hypha’s biotransformation platform is also effective for the production of environmental fate derivatives and metabolites of agrochemicals.
 Our processes have been specially adapted to accept and metabolise pesticides which typically have poor aqueous solubility.

-Download a newsletter on accessing oxidised metabolites of agrochemical products via microbial biotransformation using mammalian metabolites of napropamide and imidacloprid as case studies.
+Download a summary on accessing oxidised metabolites of agrochemical products via microbial biotransformation using mammalian metabolites of napropamide and imidacloprid as case studies.

 Contact Us to discuss how we can help your project succeed